markNZed/TaskFlow/README.md

 ## Contributions

-The initial client code was based on the React chatbot client [https://github.com/YaokunLin/chatbot-react-client](https://github.com/YaokunLin/chatbot-react-client), and the initial server code was based on the Node Express chatbot server [https://github.com/YaokunLin/chatbot-server](https://github.com/YaokunLin/chatbot-server).
+The initial browserProcessor code was based on the React chatbot client [https://github.com/YaokunLin/chatbot-react-browserProcessor](https://github.com/YaokunLin/chatbot-react-browserProcessor), and the initial nodejsProcessor code was based on the Node Express chatbot server [https://github.com/YaokunLin/chatbot-nodejsProcessor](https://github.com/YaokunLin/chatbot-nodejsProcessor).
 The generous developer of that code, Yaokun, replied by email on 2022-03-10 regarding the license, stating "I am glad you liked my repo, feel free to use my code.
 And I would appreciate it if you could cite my source repo when you release it to the public."

 ## Future

-Here is what GPT-4 plans for Chat@Flow:
+Here is what GPT-4 has to say about Chat@Flow:

 A system like Chat@Flow has the potential to revolutionize human-computer interaction and collaboration, thanks to its task-centric approach and AI integration.
 Here are some opportunities and innovative ideas for this system: